Prasad6145/Alzeimer-s-Detection-UsingMri-Images-By-Deeplearning-CNN-Model/README.md

 This plot shows that we get our highest accuracies from our **Conventional CNN model** and **PCA-SVM model** .
 While other models have also acquired quite decent accuracies.

-For more of these plots over different performance metrics such as loss, precison, recall, auc etc. do check out [comparison plots](https://github.com/Nirmit1910/alzheimers-detection/tree/main/Comparison/Plots) folder and the [comparison notebook](https://github.com/Nirmit1910/alzheimers-detection/blob/main/Comparison/all-model-comparison.ipynb).

 ## Future Scope and Limitations